Probesys/lotemplate/README.md

 *but don't forget that you should have soffice installed on the server*

 You can also change the flask options - like port and ip - in the [.flaskenv](.flaskenv) file, or the soffice options in the [config.ini](config.ini) file.
+If you're deploying the app with Docker, port and ip are editable in the [Dockerfile](Dockerfile).

 ## Execute and use the CLI